The Tunnel under the World

-"The Tunnel under the World" is a science fiction short story by American writer Frederik Pohl, first published in 1955 in Galaxy magazine.
+"The Tunnel under the World" is a science fiction short story by American writer Frederik Pohl (1919-2013), first published in 1955 in Galaxy magazine.
 It has frequently been anthologized, for example in The Penguin Science Fiction Omnibus (1973) edited by Brian Aldiss, and The Golden Age of Science Fiction anthology edited by Kingsley Amis (1981).

-The story is a strongly dystopian and vitriolic attack on the advertising industry, highlighting its indifference to humanist values, and pointing to similar indifference in the computer revolution and within the political system.
+The story is a dystopian and vitriolic attack on the advertising industry, the computer revolution, and the American political system.